tkglaser/tkglaser.github.io/assets/ThomasGlaserCV.md

 stability.
 I’ve taken the following steps to move them forward:

 * Start to re-implement the application using several new concepts in a side-by-side way, so the improvements can be seen immediately.
-It is not just a like-for-like, many new features were implemented along the way.
+  Many new features were implemented along the way.
 * Introduce NgRx for client-side state management and caching.
 * Migrate from Angular 4 to Angular 7 to take advantage of out-of-the-box performance improvements.
 * Move them to the new Angular CLI build system.
 This took dev builds from 8 minutes down to 2.
 * Set up code linting to highlight anti-patterns and use of deprecated features.
-* Educate the team on all the new concepts so that they can to move forward.
+* Mentor the team on all the new concepts so that they can to move forward.

 ## Fiserv - Senior Software Engineer (contract)